jenniezheng/BS_Poker_Chances_Calculator/README.md

 ## General Results:
-My PC generated psuedorandom hands of 15 cards from 1 deck and counted the number of occurrances of the following from 100000 trials.
+The program generated psuedorandom hands of 15 cards from 1 deck and counted the number of occurrances of the following from 100000 trials.
 Note: this is the chance of there existing any kind/flush/straight/straightflush rather than the chance of a specific one.
 Results are as follows.

 <img src="GeneralRankings.png" height="600" width="700" >

 ## Specific Results:
-My PC generated psuedorandom hands of 15 cards with 3 known (5000 trials) from one deck.
+The program generated psuedorandom hands of 15 cards with 3 known (5000 trials) from one deck.
 For each hand and each category (kind/flush/straightflush/straight), the program found the BS call with the highest chance based on the known cards, and then counted the number of occurrances of that specific call.
 Results are as follows.

 <img src="SpecificRankings.png" height="600" width="700" >